-Born 1971, Omiya city (current Saitama city), Saitama prefecture.
-Currently lives and works in Naha city, Okinawa.
+Born 1971, Omiya (current Saitama), Saitama prefecture.
+Currently lives and works in Naha, Okinawa.
 Noguchi graduated from the Department of Photography, College of Art at Nihon University in 1994.
-She began producing photography works while a student at university.
+She began producing photographic works while a student at university.
 Her unique perspective seemingly shifting between microscopic and macroscopic, selection of subjects that appear to touch upon the mysteries of human beings, as well as lucid colors and expressions rich in poetry, have received high acclaim both in Japan and overseas.
 With the scope of her presentation not limited to the world of photography, she has also participated in numerous international exhibitions of contemporary art.